Oil jumps 5 percent on tempered Iran view, slower U.S. inventory rise

 NEW YORK Oil prices jumped more than 5 percent on Monday as traders reassessed how quickly Iran might increase exports after a preliminary nuclear deal and anticipated that a months-long rise in U.S. crude inventories may be slowing.

-"People betting on Iran's oil arriving tomorrow realize they may have to wait up to a year," said Phil Flynn, analyst at Price Futures Group in Chicago.
+"People betting on Iran's oil arriving tomorrow realise they may have to wait up to a year," said Phil Flynn, analyst at Price Futures Group in Chicago.

 Oil extended gains after industry intelligence group Genscape reported that stockpiles at Cushing, Oklahoma, barely rose last week, according to traders.
 It would be the smallest increase since November at the delivery point for the U.S. crude contract traded on the New York Mercantile Exchange.